sodafoundation/architecture-analysis/specs/capri/Passwor_Encryption_Design.md

 1.A default encryption tool will be provided for users to obtain the cipher text.

 2.Which encryption tool is selected and whether the password is encrypted can be configurable.
-By default, the encryption tool is AES provided by the community, and the password is not encrypted.
+By default, the encryption tool is AES which is an open source tool, and the password is not encrypted.

-### Non-Goals

-None

 ## Design Details

 1.Add options to the OpenSDS configuration file that enable user to choose the password encrypter tool they want and choose whether to encrypt the password.
-The encryption tools can be implemented by themselves.
+The encryption tools can be implemented by the user.
 These two options added to the opensds.conf are as follows:

 // Whether to encrypt the password.
 If enabled, the value of the password must be cipher text. enable_encrypted = False